Medicare Coverage for Prosthetic Eyes

 However, as a generally positive person, I would like to think that this decision can be overturned.
 If you have an understanding and compassion for prosthetic eye recipients such as myself, I would be so grateful to receive your help in spreading the word via social media, signing this online petition, calling your MLA, or for that matter, contacting the Health Minister Victor Boudreau himself.
 Oftentimes, the ones with the greatest needs are the ones who get cast aside, but with your support perhaps we can change that trend together!

-Cheryl Gillespie needs your help with “The New Brunswick Government: Medicare Coverage for Prosthetic Eyes”.
-Join Cheryl and 811 supporters today.
+N A needs your help with “The New Brunswick Government: Medicare Coverage for Prosthetic Eyes”.
+Join N and 815 supporters today.